brandomr/realtimecrypto/README.md

 This repo contains the code and materials for the [Real-Time Crypto](http:/realtimecrypto.io).
 The documentation and code commenting is purposefully sparse in this repository.
 If you are interested in learning more please check out the book [Real-Time Crypto](http:/realtimecrypto.io) which is available for Kindle, as a PDF, or a standard eBook.

-Learn how to use Bitcoin data to train an algorithm that to execute crypto trades in real-time.
+Learn how to use Bitcoin data to train an algorithm to execute crypto trades in real-time.
 Gain insight into blockchain and big data architectures.
 Walk away with the know how to build a quantitative trading pipeline on your own.

 ### A big data approach to analyzing & automating cryptocurrency trading